 I've also seen this pattern elsewhere, like how Ethereum NFT marketplaces could have saved a massive amount of energy and artists' money just by allowing works to be listed for sale without minting it on the blockchain ("lazy minting").
 Implementation is relatively straightforward and simple, and there's no reason lazy minting couldn't have been offered since the beginning.
 I see people requesting this feature from NFT platforms on social media, but they don't typically get a response.
-As a result, many artists now unnecessarily have a significant amount of money tied up in crypto that they are not likely to get back, and I find posts on forums by artists in this exact situation where they spent all their money on minting costs but are now unable to sell anything.
+As a result, many artists now unnecessarily have a significant amount of money tied up in crypto that they are not likely to get back, and I find forum posts by artists who are desperate to figure out how to sell and recoup their costs.